The Monarch Charitable Foundation

 • Serving as "equal partners" rather than distant service providers

-3. Preventative vs. Reactive Approach The foundation funds organizations that address root causes rather than symptoms.
+3. Preventative vs. Reactive Approach The foundation funds organisations that address root causes rather than symptoms.
 In early childhood, this means supporting prenatal care and the first 1,000 days rather than later interventions.
 In climate, this means supporting systemic solutions rather than adaptation alone.

-5. Trust & Transparency Organizations willing to engage in honest dialogue about what's working and what isn't, rather than presenting only successes, fit their collaborative model.
+5. Trust & Transparency Organisations willing to engage in honest dialogue about what's working and what isn't, rather than presenting only successes, fit their collaborative model.
 As Holly Fogle notes: "donors can learn far more from a conversation with a nonprofit leader than from a 20-page grant report."

-Specific Examples of Funded Organizations
+Specific Examples of Funded Organisations

 Early Childhood Portfolio: